spatie/simple-excel/README.md

 #### Manually working with the reader object

-Under the hood this package uses the [box/spout](https://github.com/box/spout) package.
-You can get to the underlying reader that implements `\Box\Spout\Reader\ReaderInterface` by calling the `getReader` method.
+Under the hood this package uses the [box/spout](https://github.com/openspout/openspout) package.
+You can get to the underlying reader that implements `\OpenSpout\Reader\ReaderInterface` by calling the `getReader` method.

 ```php
 $reader = SimpleExcelReader::create($pathToCsv)->getReader();